ThorntonLab/GFF/README.md

 GFF files that are the output of taking RNA-seq data through a Trinity/Augustus pipeline.

 #Crude method overview
-Libraries were made from adult virgin males and females.
-Carcass and germline tissue libraries were prepped and sequence separately.
+Libraries were made from tissues of adult virgin males and females collected 2-5 days post eclosion.
+Carcass and germline tissue libraries were prepped and sequence separately and sequenced in 4-plex using Illumina barcodes.
+Further methods are available in Rogers et al. 2014.

 #Pipeline